Robert Hessen: Career

-Prior to joining the Hoover Institution and taking his current position at Stanford, he taught at the Graduate School of Business at Columbia University.
+Prior to joining the Hoover Institution and taking his position at Stanford, he taught at the Graduate School of Business at Columbia University.

 He was associated with philosopher Ayn Rand for 25 years, contributed articles to two of her periodicals, as well as her book, Capitalism: The Unknown Ideal.
 He was a featured commentator on Milton Friedman's award-winning PBS television documentary series, Free to Choose.

-In 1985, Hessen became one of the founding board of governors of the Ayn Rand Institute.
+In 1985, Hessen joined the Board of Advisors of the newly formed Ayn Rand Institute.
+In 2000, he joined the Board of Advisors of The Journal of Ayn Rand Studies.

-Among the books he has written are Steel Titan: The Life of Charles M. Schwab and In Defense of the Corporation.
-He is also the editor of the multi-volume series Hoover Archival Documentaries.
-He has featured shorter works in such diverse publications as The New York Times, Barron's, Business History Review, Labor History, The Hastings Law Journal and the Journal of Law and Economics.
+Among the books he wrote are Steel Titan: The Life of Charles M. Schwab and In Defense of the Corporation.
+He was also the editor of the multi-volume series Hoover Archival Documentaries.
+He was featured in shorter works in such diverse publications as The New York Times, Barron's, Business History Review, Labor History, The Hastings Law Journal and the Journal of Law and Economics.
 His essays, discussing capitalism and presenting a private-property-and-contractual model of corporations, were published in the Fortune Encyclopedia of Economics and the Concise Encyclopedia of Economics.